almereyda/awesome-starred/README.md

 - [malte70/flyingpaste](https://github.com/malte70/flyingpaste) - A simple Nopaste service
 - [supriyo-biswas/upaste](https://github.com/supriyo-biswas/upaste) - A tiny pastebin written using the Flask framework.
 - [makramkd/pastebin](https://github.com/makramkd/pastebin) - A simple implementation of a Pastebin-type service
-- [misterrager8/ClipBin](https://github.com/misterrager8/ClipBin) - Simple and intuitive code snippet and clipboard manager.
-It will save any text or code snippet in a MySQL database, allowing you to access it later.
-Comes with both a command-line and web-based interf
+- [misterrager8/ClipBin](https://github.com/misterrager8/ClipBin) - Save important snippets of code or text that you commonly copy and paste.
+Locally-hosted and ran from your browser of choice.
+Files of any type can be stored in your home directory.
+Can also be used f
 - [Czarified/thymed](https://github.com/Czarified/thymed) - Simple time-tracking in pure python.
 - [epeters3/time-tracking](https://github.com/epeters3/time-tracking) - A minimal CLI for tracking work time.
 - [centerofci/mathesar](https://github.com/centerofci/mathesar) - Web application providing an intuitive user experience to databases.